bluenviron/mediamtx/README.md

    make package/mediamtx/compile -j$(nproc)
    ```

-5. Transfer the .ipk file from `bin/packages/*/base` to the OpenWRT system and install it with:
+5. Transfer the .ipk file from `bin/packages/*/base` to the OpenWRT system

+6. Install it with:

    ```
    opkg install [ipk-file-name].ipk